Amarthgul/HappyDungeonFriends/README.md

 This is an open source 2D top down game of a young girl happily explores a whimsical dungeon filled with rainbow, flowers, and unicorn.

-By the end it should have all codes, images (include PSDs), and music available.
+By the end it should have all codes, images (include PSDs), and musics available.

 Note that this project has a strong personal flavour, I do try to keep the naming, comments, and implementation consistent, but it is not strictly bound to any design pattern or strategy.
 Like sometimes the word "level" and